intelagense/rwxrob/log/2021/02/07/README.md

+## Sunday, February 7, 2021, 10:55:03PM EST <1612756503>

+According @bigj1m in Canada, "engineer is a protected title that you can sued for using wrongly.

 ## Sunday, February 7, 2021, 10:23:12PM EST <1612754592>

 Been doing a lot research and Resume OCR and best practices discussion